Hell's Bells/Sulfur/Honey by Sophie T. Lvoff

 The title of this project comes from elements in a Louisiana Voodoo "cure-all" spell that can solve all one's problems.
 The elements are to be mixed together, put in a glass, rubbed on a black cat and then slowly sipped.
 Hell's Bells are poisonous (aka Datura or Jimson weed) and are commonly found in New Orleans.

-Sophie T Lvoff is a New Orleans, LA based photographer.
+Sophie T Lvoff lives and works in New Orleans, LA.